 "I mark eight one-person maintenance airlocks, four connecting airlocks, and a main docking bay on the capital ship.
 Two primary airlocks and four maintenance airlocks on the station."
 Nobody pulsed back a correction, which meant that they were seeing the same things that Caden was.
 "Docking bay has an atmosphere shield in place, but the gate is open."

 "Confirm, sir," pulsed back Padma, who had taken her trio past the front of the capital ship and then looped around the station.
 Caden was vaguely aware of the slender triangles of the raptors passing between the alloy ribs that encased the capital ship; his attention was more on what they were picking up, the map that was coalescing in his implant.
 Padma continued; she had always shared something of his sense of humor.
-"Capital ship transmitting warning is open, while station transmitting emergency beacon is sealed."
+"Capital ship warning us away is open, while station requesting help is sealed."

 Caden bundled the new information and pulsed it back to the Ultima Ratio.